milosptr/event-centar/index.md

   can be used independently or connected for one seamless event.
 Impress your guests surrounded by opulent light fixtures and the original art pieces that adorn our walls.
 Vast floor to ceiling windows command awe, capturing natural light and uninterrupted views.
-An oversized service bar demands attention, while a window peering into the kitchen allows for a ringside seat to the theatre and craftsmanship of our culinary artists.
+A window peering into the kitchen allows for a ringside seat to the theatre and craftsmanship of our culinary artists.
 Be it a wedding, conference, private dining or birthday party; we have a space to suit your every need.
 first_section_second_text: 'Dining with us is a 360-degree sensory experience.
 Discover our event space found amongst an art gallery, beautifully enhanced by the innovative works of Australian artist David Bromley.
 A hand-selected team of culinary experts